KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

 ### Buffer views

 A [`bufferView`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-bufferView) describes a "chunk" or a "slice" of the whole, raw buffer data.
 In the given example, there are two buffer views.
 They both refer to the same buffer, using its ID.
-The first buffer view is called `"indicesBufferView"`, and refers to the part of the buffer that contains the data of the indices: It has a `byteOffset` of 0 referring to the whole buffer data, and a `byteLength` of 6.
+The first buffer view is called `"indicesBufferView"`, and refers to the part of the buffer that contains the data of the indices: it has a `byteOffset` of 0 referring to the whole buffer data, and a `byteLength` of 6.
 The second buffer view is called `"positionsBufferView"`, and refers to the part of the buffer that contains the vertex positions.
-It starts at a `byteOffset` of 6, and has a `byteLength` of 36, that is, it extends to the end of the whole buffer.
+It starts at a `byteOffset` of 6, and has a `byteLength` of 36; that is, it extends to the end of the whole buffer.

 ```javascript
   "bufferViews" : {